 A winter getaway in Napa or Sonoma can also be a relaxing, laid-back affair.
 Pick a hotel or an inn with an in-room fireplace, take the time to slow down.
 If a rainy day leaves you feeling chilled, you can always get a mud bath at a Calistoga spa.

 Winter (November through January) is the rainiest and coolest time of year in Napa.
 But keep in mind that's a California version of rainy and cool and much more comfortable than the colder climates of other places.
 California weather varies—some years may be quite dry while others are very wet.
 But don't worry, it's not going to snow, and the roads are unlikely to become icy.

 In any year, the weather might be very different than the average.
 Check the forecast a few times before you go to get a better sense of what to expect during your visit.

 What to Pack

-If you are flying to Napa and want to take a bottle or two of wine home with you, you won't be able to get any of it through the TSA check-in.
-If you want to try putting a couple of bottles in your checked baggage, pack some bubble wrap to prevent breakage, and take some plastic bags and tape to contain any mess in case they do break.
+If you are flying to Napa and want to take some wine home with you, you won't be able to get any of it through the TSA check-in.
+You can put bottles of wine in your checked baggage, but pack lots of bubble wrap to prevent breakage — and some plastic bags and tape to contain the mess in case they do break.

 Winter Events in Napa Valley

-- Fresh olive oil: It isn't exactly a formal event, but early winter is time for the olive harvest, with new olive oil (olio nuovo) appearing as early as November.
-Round Pond Estate holds special olive mill tours, fresh olive oil days, and oil tastings in November and December.
+- Fresh olive oil: It isn't exactly a formal event, but early winter is time for the olive harvest.
+New olive oil (olio nuovo) appears as early as November.
+Round Pond Estate holds seasonal olive mill tours, fresh olive oil days, and oil tastings in November and December.

 - Napa Valley Truffle Festival: If you like those earthy fungi, tickets for the January event sell out fast.
 Mark your calendar to get them when they go on sale in October.